chadoh/learnyoureact/exercises/isomorphic/problem.en.md

 });
 ```

-After writing codes, run `node program.js 3000 Milk 13:00` and access `http://localhost:3000` , check the real HTML is outputted.
+Once you're finished, try it out by running `node program.js 3000 Milk 13:00` and visiting `http://localhost:3000`.

-Click the checkbox some times, and confirm whether you can check the checkbox rightly.
+Click the checkbox on and off, and confirm whether you can check the checkbox correctly.

-After that, run `learnyoureact verify program.js`.
+Once you're confident, run `learnyoureact verify program.js`.

+NOTE: Sometimes the HTML produced with `node program.js` can differ from the HTML produced with `verify`.
+FIXME: I don't know what the stuff about `data-react-checksum` means.

-NOTE:I think some of you notice that the difference of HTML in which you run  `verify` and access `http://localhost:3000`.
+NOTE: I think some of you notice that the difference of HTML in which you run `verify` and access `http://localhost:3000`.
 `data-react-checksum` or  `data-reactid` that keep the DOM unique make the compare of right answer and the code you write fail in the quality.
 So if you run `verify`, this code compare the code at other part of HTML.

-If you have time, confirm the checkbox does not work when you set `true` or `false` in `setState` in `handleChange`.
+Bonus challenge: try breaking the checkbox by setting `checked` to always be `true` or `false` in the `handleChange` function.